saltukalakus/idiomatic-rust-snippets/README.md

 This is a personal project and is not associated with the Rust Foundation in any way.

 Please like ⭐️⭐️⭐️, share, and contribute.
-All pull requests are welcome 🙂.
+All pull requests are welcome.

 ### How to run the project locally.